Tribal chief: Bolivia

-The Afro-Bolivian people, a recognized ethnic constituency of Bolivia, are led by a king whose title is also recognized by the Bolivian government.
+The Afro-Bolivian people, a recognized ethnic constituency of Bolivia, are led by a king whose title is recognized by the Bolivian government.

 Canada

 The band is the fundamental unit of governance among the First Nations in Canada (formerly called "Indians").
-Most bands have elected chiefs, either directly elected by all members of the band, or indirectly by the band council, these chiefs are recognized by the Canadian state under the terms of the Indian Act.
-As well, there may be traditional hereditary or charismatic chiefs, who are usually not part of the Indian Act-sanctioned formal government.
+Most bands have elected chiefs, either directly elected by all members of the band, or indirectly by the band council; these chiefs are recognized by the Canadian state under the terms of the Indian Act.
+Bands may have traditional hereditary or charismatic chiefs, who are usually not part of the formal government sanctioned by the Indian Act.
 There were 614 bands in Canada in 2012.
-There is also a national organization, the Assembly of First Nations, which elects a "national chief" to act as spokesperson of all First Nations bands in Canada.
+The Assembly of First Nations, a national organization, elects a "national chief" to act as spokesperson of all First Nations bands in Canada.

 United States

-Historical cultural differences between tribes

-Generally, a tribe or nation is considered to be part of an ethnic group, usually sharing cultural values.

-For example, the forest-dwelling Chippewa historically built dwellings from the bark of trees.
-On the Great Plains, where trees were rare, some tribes typically dwelt in skin-covered tipis, usually acquiring the lodgepoles by trade, while other Plains tribes, such as the Pawnee, built their lodges of earth.
-The Pueblo people of the Southwest built their dwellings of stone and earth.